 And they assume this prerogative without any regard for the Cubans who have been toiling at home, waiting for their opportunity to govern their country.
 But, at this rate, a well-indoctrinated Elian Gonzalez will be Cuban dictator before Miami Cubans are disabused of their antic pining for their paradise lost….

 Monday, February 25, 2008 at 5:30 AMI really enjoy cinema.
 And I appreciate the attention the Oscars often give to good but relatively unseen films like Atonement.
 Unfortunately, with all due respect to critics and members of the Academy of Motion Picture Arts and Sciences (the Academy), how much a film makes, not whether it wins an Oscar, is the generally recognized measure of its success.
 Especially considering that winning an Oscar is more the result of crass political campaigning than any assessment of artistic achievement.Indeed, it might surprise, if not disillusion, many of you to learn that studios covet an Oscar for Best Picture primarily because – as Sumner Redstone, the owner of Paramount, conceded in a moment of extraordinary candor – it guarantees millions more in box office receipts.

 Of course, there have been rare instances when certifiable blockbusters have also won critical acclaim and the Oscar for Best Picture: e.g., Lord of the Rings: The Return of the King, Titanic, Braveheart, and Forrest Gump.
 Nevertheless, it’s undeniable that winning an Oscar is more often the result of a crass PR campaign than of a critical assessment of artistic achievement.

-That said, I’m on record stating rather emphatically how much I detest the Annual Academy Awards telecast.
+That said, I’m on record stating rather emphatically how much I dislike the annual Academy Awards telecast.
 Because I have little regard for preening, pampered poseurs showing off their borrowed frocks and bling-bling as a prelude to a three-hour show – only six minutes of which anyone really cares about (i.e., the time it takes to present Oscars for best supporting actor and actress, best actor and actress, best director and best picture).